Fulla/minigame-gevent-socketio/Instructions.md

 ## Requirements

-You need to create the client side of the dot persuit minigame.
+You need to create the client side of the dot pursuit minigame.

 - You should create a javascript that will draw on the html5 canvas with id `mapcanvas` (you can check the html at `/canvasgame/templates/canvasgame/app.html`).
 Note that the div has height `300` and width `400`, which is the resolution of the canvas (not the size).
 You can style the div to have any size you want.
 - You need to fill `static/canvasgame/js/app.js` with your JS code, and `static/canvasgame/css/app.css` with your styles.
 - After the client connects to the server, the game state will be `paused`, so the client needs to send a `pause` event in order to start.
 - You must render the canvas every 20 milliseconds (that is the frequency with which server sends user and bot positions).
 At every moment, canvas must reflect the current position both for bot and user.
 Whenever there's a collision, you need to draw some indication about it.
 After 2 seconds from the collision, server will start sending bot and user positions again.
 - As this is an interactive application, you need to capture player's keypress in order to detect the move the client needs to send.
 (It's suggested to move the player's character using the arrow keys, and the spacebar being the `pause`).
 You need to send this captured movements also every 20 milliseconds so the server can reflect the user movement on each time span.

 For all cases, the x and y coords are for the center of the user / bot box.
 You need to consider that in order to draw them, so what is rendered is consistent with the collisions detected by the server.